hoangthvn2201/Yolov1_Algorithm/README.md

+# Building Yolov1 from scratch

-In this repo, I try to implement Yolov1 from scratch to have more understanding about this object detection technique.
+In this repository, I try to implement Yolov1 from scratch to have more understanding about this object detection technique.